scala/scala3/docs/_docs/reference/experimental/typeclasses.md

 This note shows that with some fairly small and reasonable tweaks to Scala's syntax and typing rules we can obtain a much better scheme for working with type classes, or do generic programming in general.

-The bulk of the suggested improvements has been implemented and is available in under source version `future` if the additional experimental language import `modularity` is present.
+The bulk of the suggested improvements has been implemented and is available in source version `future` if the additional experimental language import `modularity` is present.
 For instance, using the following command:

 ```
   scala compile -source:future -language:experimental.modularity